 Everything you need to know concerning Chromebook and how it differs from a normal laptop.
 Firstly, let us define a Chromebook.

-What is Chromebook?
+What Is Chromebook?

 Chromebook is technically a notebook; however, it only runs on Google Chrome OS, meaning that Windows and Mac OS programs don’t operate on those devices.
 Chromebooks, which are highly geared towards online use, used to be glorified browsers.
 More recently, Chromebooks started taking advantage of technical software after gaining entry to this Google Play Store.
 Because they can do more, Windows and macOS computers need more funds and require more powerful and expensive elements to keep things running smoothly.
 So which one is best for you?
 Unfortunately, there is no simple answer.
 It depends on what you appreciate in a computer.
 Now let us look at the different use cases between them to allow you to choose wisely.